mxnm/cloudclass/exam-app/README.md

 # Web Application Deployment Task
 This application is part of the exam for Cloud Computing with Microsoft Azure.

-To complete the task you must deploy the application and configure the following storage connection string from the Azure Portal.
+To complete the task you must deploy the "exam-app" application and configure the following storage connection string from the Azure Portal.

 `DefaultEndpointsProtocol=https;AccountName=examstorageaubg;AccountKey=3EKvPoTZYVJ22uW1i2EkM3a38fhcWz8z4r7gptlWyQdIyp0xCHoW8jgwdeJX/z9Bp4c6unRVjGCJFcb1PAGu6Q==;EndpointSuffix=core.windows.net`